odisfm/zcx-docs/docs/lessons/editing-a-config.md

 ### rapidly prototype configs
 The default binding is `${me.Index} / VOL`. `${me.Index}` will be unfamiliar syntax.
 When you see `${<some.value>}` you are looking at a zcx template string.

 Everywhere we use this syntax, behind the scenes zcx will resolve these template values.
 For `enc_1`, the final binding target will be `1 / VOL`, or the first track in the set. `enc_2` will resolve to `2 / VOL` and so on.
+Note: this is according to each control's position in the `encoders` key.
 ```
 me: the control
 Index: fancy word for position